Dylmoco/smoothr/README.md

 Build the SDK for production with `npm run build` which outputs `dist/smoothr-sdk.js`.

+### Deployment Log

+The [DEPLOY_LOG.md](DEPLOY_LOG.md) file lists the commit hash and timestamp of the most recent Cloudflare deployment.
+Check this log to see which version is currently live.

 ## Running Tests

 Vitest is used for unit testing across the workspace.
 Run all tests from the